ryanlecompte/redis_failover/README.md

      :retry_failure - indicate if failures should be retried (default true) :max_retries   - max retries for a failure (default 3)

+## Limitations

+The redis_failover gem currently has limitations.
+It currently does not gracefully handle network partitions.
+In cases where the network splits, it is possible that more than one master could exist until the failover server sees all of the nodes again.
+This is a limitation that I hope to address in a future release.

 ## Resources

 To learn more about Redis master/slave replication, see the [Redis documentation](http://redis.io/topics/replication).